AdobeDocs/commerce-admin.en/help/content-design/pages.md

 1. Set **[!UICONTROL CMS Home Page]** to the CMS page to be used as the home page.
 Other created pages may be used as the home page, such as:

-   - Welcome to our Exclusive Online Store
+   - Welcome to the Exclusive Online Store
    - Rewards Points
    - About Us
    - Customer Service